Thatavarthi-Roopasri/Thatavarthi-Roopasri/README.md

-# 💫 About Me:
+# 💫 About Me

-👋 Hi, I'm Roopasri<br>🎓 B.Tech CSE Student at KL University<br>💻 FullStack Developer & Tech Enthusiast<br>🌱 Currently learning AI/ML, Data Science, and Cloud Computing<br>🚀 Building projects and exploring new technologies
+Hi, I'm **Roopasri**, a B.Tech CSE student who enjoys turning curiosity into something I can actually build.
+I like exploring different areas of technology, experimenting with new ideas, and learning through hands-on projects.
+From web applications to AI/ML, data, and cloud technologies, I'm always interested in understanding how things work and finding better ways to solve real-world problems.
+I believe every project is another opportunity to learn something new, make mistakes, and build something better than before.

 # 💻 Tech Stack: